Department of Journalism

 JOUR 39000-39030 Selected Topics in Journalism (LA)

 The topics of this practicum will vary to allow students the opportunity to learn about a specialty area of journalism, such as sports journalism, international relations journalism, economics and business journalism, and medical journalism.
 Students will be required to read relevant specialty newspapers, magazines, and academic journals appropriate to the selected topic, report and write articles on the selected topic in online and print format, and write for broadcast.
 Prerequisites: JOUR 21100 or permission of instructor.
+3 credits.
 (F-S)

 3 Credits

-JOUR 48000 Mobile and Social Media Journalism (NLA)
+JOUR 48000 Multimedia Journalism (NLA)

 4 Credits